MarjovanLier/SouthAfricanIDValidator/README.md

 1. **Report Issues or Suggest Enhancements** - Noticed a bug or have an idea to make the package better?
 Start by filing an issue on our GitHub repo.
 This lets us discuss possible changes before you start coding.

-2. **Contribute Code** - Fork the repo, then create a new branch for your work.
-This keeps things organized.
+2. **Contribute Code** - Fork the repo, then create a new branch for your work, adhering to our branching strategy guidelines.
+This keeps things organised and ensures consistency across contributions.

 3. **Follow Our Coding Standards** - Write clean, readable code that adheres to our coding standards.
 This makes it easier for everyone to understand and maintain.